Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Image and Text Embeddings Via Deep Learning

 \subsection{Text Embeddings from the Title and Product Description}

 We begin with text embeddings and give a non-technical description of the main ideas.
-We will mostly focus on the transformer-based large language model -- BERT, one of the most successful text embedding algorithms.
-We give a more technical review of BERT and earlier algorithms (Word2Vec, ELMO) in the Appendix.
+We will mostly focus on the transformer-based large language model BERT, which is one of the most successful text embedding algorithms.
+We give a more technical review of BERT and its predecessors (Word2Vec and ELMO) in Appendix \ref{appendix:text-embeddings}.